How did the Convention start?

-Who are the organizers.
+Who are the organisers?

 The committee is not a closed shop and if there is anyone reading this who likes the concept, has a skill that would be of benefit to the hobby and / or to the group, or an idea that he (or she) would like to promote, then why not get in touch with someone on the committee.

 A potted history of the Convention

 A change is as good as a holiday and in 2004, a Flinders Medical Centre lecture theatre was used.
-This met our needs perfectly and in the 2005 and following years, we have been hiring the lecture theatre that holds 300 people.
+This met our needs perfectly and for the 2005 year, we hired the lecture theatre that holds 300 people to cater for the additional number of attendees.
 The tiered seating, the very large screen, and the ability to project live close-ups of railway models,